NayantaraB/Travel_Time_Predictions/README.md

 ### To code along you will need:
 - A Google account or a Python IDE.
 I use Colab, but this project uses a LOT of ram on your google drive, so it would be better to use a [Jupyter Notebook](https://jupyter.org/).
 - Travel time data and city boundaries from the city of your choice using [Uber Movement](https://movement.uber.com/?lang=en-US).
+The city boundary for Kolkata is avaialble

 # Getting started
 Before we get to the data, let's briefly touch on reading and writing comma-separated data, or data from `.csv` files.
 Comma-separated values is a way of expressing structured data in flat text files like this: